-Reuse water, sometimes called reclaimed water or non-potable water, is wastewater treated to a high standard and re-used instead of discharged into a waterway.
-The City of Raleigh Public Utilities Department and the North Carolina Division of Water Quality closely monitor and regulate reuse water.
+Reuse water is wastewater treated to a high standard.
+The water is re-used instead of discharged into a waterway.
+It is sometimes called reclaimed or non-potable water.
+Public Utilities and the NC Division of Water Resources monitors and regulates reuse water.

-Although reuse water is not suitable for human, pet or livestock consumption, there are many reasons to use reuse water in our area.
+Reuse water is not suitable for human, pet or livestock consumption.
+Still, there are many reasons to use reuse water in our area.

-- Seasonal droughts limit potable water resources and using reuse water reduces the amount of water needed from these supplies.
+- Severe droughts can limit potable water resources.
+Using reuse water reduces the amount of water needed from these supplies.

-- Using reuse water reduces the nitrogen discharge in streams and rivers from wastewater treatment plants.
+- It reduces the nitrogen discharged in streams and rivers from wastewater treatment plants.

 - A reduction in peak consumption associated with irrigation.
-The use of reuse water for irrigation is not subject to water restrictions at this time.
+The use of reuse water for irrigation is not currently subject to water restrictions.

 Bulk reuse water from the City is free of charge.
-However, each customer must complete certification training by the Public Utilities Department prior to picking up the reuse water or using it.
+Each customer must complete certification training before picking up or using reuse water.
+The Public Utilities Department provides this training.